wilmix8/WRITPROGRAMMINGLANGUAGES/README.md

 g) JAS (NJDOLLAR) Programming  Language(P.L)
 =========================================

-JAS is a Most Advanced P.L  invented  in  JAVA  and  modified  in  C#.
+JAS(NJDOLLAR) is a Most Advanced Programming Language  invented  in  JAVA  and  modified  in  C#.

 like OAK is the parent of JAVA P.L.